vikeri/rn-integration-tests/README.md

 ```
 npm test
 ```
-If you want to customize how the tests are run, edit the `npm test`-script in `package.json`
+If you want to customize how the tests are run, edit the `./scripts/test`